 What is Scrupulosity?

-Scrupulosity was first used in a religious context by the Catholic Church to represent a preoccupation with sin and an accompanying act of contrition.
-The term now is more broadly associated with OCD that has a religious theme.
+The Catholic Church first used Scrupulosity in a religious context to represent a preoccupation with sin and an accompanying act of contrition.
+The term now is more broadly associated with OCD, which has a religious theme.

 Does it mean that I have lost my faith?

 No. It might feel this way, but your faith is still intact.
 The thoughts you are experiencing are out of your control and result from the obsessions that occur within OCD.
 They do not reflect on you as a person.

 Doubt and uncertainty are typical of OCD.
 Throughout this article, I intend to explain what is happening if you think you suffer from this type of OCD.